almas-ayapov/js-playground-browser/README.md

 # js-playground-browser

 This just serves static html page with scripts.js which you can modify to practice some vanilla frontend js.
+It has hot reload on changes feature.